Menu

 5. Nationwide

-Brokers have access to a variety of lenders, each of which uses a varied set of criteria in determining the amount that can be borrowed based on the equity and what’s repayable on the government loan if at all any is.
-It is possible to retain the Help to Buy equity loan and remortgage at a better rate.
-Just not the best rate as it turns out.
+Brokers have access to various lenders, each of which uses a varied set of criteria to determine the amount that can be borrowed based on the equity and what’s repayable on the government loan, if any is.
+It is possible to retain the Help to Buy equity loan and remortgage at a better rate—just not the best rate, as it turns out.

 What are the repayment options?

-You can choose to keep the loan in place and remortgage what’s left.
+You can keep the loan in place and remortgage what’s left.
 If you plan on repaying the loan amount from the Help to Buy scheme, you can either repay the whole amount borrowed – 20% of the property price when you bought the home – or you can use staircasing to repay 10% of the amount borrowed.
-The remaining 10% will accrue interest at the current monthly rate of 1.75% per month.
+The remaining 10% will accrue interest at the current monthly rate of 1.75%.

 The catch

-The trap that consumers are finding with the remortgage situation is that the limited mainstream lenders have no or low-cost fees associated with remortgaging such as the Leeds Building Society which currently offers a no-fee option.
-Brokers have more options and access to better rates, but the high admin fees are making it a distant dream.
+The trap consumers are finding with the remortgage situation is that the limited mainstream lenders have no or low-cost fees associated with remortgaging, such as the Leeds Building Society, which currently offers a no-fee option.
+Brokers have more options and access to better rates, but the high admin fees make it a distant dream.

 Some costs are reported to be in excess of £700 before administration fees are applied.
 There are exceptions as lenders have products available without consumer advice, and because of that, are only available through intermediaries to ensure consumers have information before entering into any agreements associated with the products.